 - Signs, symbols and artefacts such as signature, decoration style, personal touch, etc.

-Another distinguishing characteristic of a process in relation to a service is the evidence to be provided to the customer and this is often a standardized or customized approach based on the customer’s needs and expectations.
 Feedback from the customer will see to the required tightening in the process with the aim to meet the customers’ needs.
 The delivery system and the flexibility of the employees are two other key factors in the successful delivery of a service.
-As services are dynamic and experiential, service companies also use a blue print method called ‘Service Blue Printing’.
-This process-based method provides a better management of the service in the area of internal and external interaction, makes this transparent and ultimately this is implemented in practice.

 Key notes on the service marketing mix

 In short, the unique 3 Ps that are part of the service marketing mix: People, Physical Evidence and Process determine the success and the existence of a service company.

 Within the service companies quality and feedback are always at the top of the list so that they can serve their customers well, retain them and improve the necessary service processes and service scape.